binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 **DBC**
 [http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/)

 **Flow** looks to be a good option.
-Providing consumers with the option of introducing type checking progressively.
+Providing consumers with the ability of introducing type checking progressively.
 [(http://flowtype.org/)](http://flowtype.org/)

 **Example from the flow website**